Asthma - What Is It?

 What causes asthma?

-Anyone of any age, family background, race, sex or general health can develop asthma.
-Researchers think many genetic & environmental factors play a role, especially during the first years of life when the immune system is developing.
+Researchers think genetic and environmental factors play a role in asthma, especially during the first years of life when the immune system is under development.

 • Family history of asthma or allergies